VCityTeam/UD-Reproducibility/Articles/2020-IJGIS-Temporal/DatasetVisualization/LoadingAndRendering.md

 * Unzip these datasets

-* Install a 3DTiles web server: [3dtiles web server: DESKTOP developing context](../../../ExternalComponents/3DTilesSamples/Install3dTilesNodeBasedWebServer.md)
+* Install a 3DTiles web server: [3dtiles web server: DESKTOP developing context]() `../../../ExternalComponents/3DTilesSamples/Install3dTilesNodeBasedWebServer.md`

 * Move the unzipped datasets you downloaded previously to `3d-tiles-samples/tilesets/` and test that they are accessible by opening